weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

 We follow kubernetes [api versioning](https://kubernetes.io/docs/reference/using-api/#api-versioning) taken at this [moment](https://github.com/kubernetes/website/commit/d308cbb35a335a5eb34ef4a7fb8a20ea1b98d100).

+We also consider the definition of Recent Version within weave gitops enterprise service description

+>Recent Version: A recent version of any software would typically include the current version and the previous 2 versions.
+> If there is a Long Term support version the latest Long Term support version and the previous 2 versions.

 #### Stable

-- The version name is vX where X is an integer.
+- The version name is vX where X is an integer (for example, v1).
+- Considered as Long Term supported version within weave gitops enterprise service definition.
 - Stable API versions do not have a maximum lifetime from introduction to deprecation.
 - Stable API versions could be deprecated and removed.
-- Stable API versions do have 6 months or 6 releases (whichever is longer) from deprecation to removal.
+- Stable API versions do have 3 months or 6 releases (whichever is longer) from deprecation to removal.

 #### Beta

 - The version names contain beta (for example, v2beta3).
 - Beta API versions do not have a maximum lifetime from introduction to deprecation.
-- Beta API versions do have 3 months or 3 releases (whichever is longer) from deprecation to removal.
+- Beta API versions do have 2 months or 4 releases (whichever is longer) from deprecation to removal.
 - Using a feature is considered safe.
 - The support for a feature will not be dropped, though the details may change.
 - The software is not recommended for production uses.
 Subsequent releases may introduce incompatible changes.